philipok-1/Poker/README.md

 Poker
 =====

-A python poker engine with three modules:
+A Texas Hold'Em poker game in Python

-Cards v.x is the game engine and deck/player generator
+Cards is the game engine and deck/player generator

+imported modules:

-Pokerhands is a hand evaluator and scoring tool
+Pokerhands is a hand evaluator and scoring tool, takes a value (1-13) of individual cards in a player's hand and returns a score, including facility for tie-breaks/split pots

-Pokerstrat controls the player AI
+Pokerstrat is a module that allocates player stratgies; currently has one AI that plays at random, and a Human (needs keyboard input)

+Currently going through a lot of debugging.